Connect with others who understand.

 • Blood cell changes

-Some of the medications known to cause DRESS syndrome include:
+Some of the medications that have been connected to DRESS syndrome include:

 DRESS syndrome may be more common in people who have a weakened immune system.
 Many of the drugs used to treat lupus are immunosuppressants, so taking these medications may increase your risk of DRESS syndrome.
 Be sure to talk with your doctor if you experience swollen lymph nodes along with a fever or rash soon after taking a medication.